Drmuhammadikram/mysite/content/data/_index.md

         Every country either draws more from nature than its ecosystems can regenerate, or holds a reserve.
 This map tracks that balance across 130 countries, alongside footprint and biocapacity in both per-person and total terms.

         {{< footprint >}}
     design:
       columns: '1'
+  - block: markdown
+    content:
+      title: 'SDG Index: progress toward the Goals'
+      subtitle: ''
+      text: |-
+        The SDG Index scores countries from 0 to 100 on their progress across all 17 Sustainable Development Goals, where 100 means every Goal has been achieved.
+Compiled annually by the Sustainable Development Solutions Network.

+        {{< sdgindex >}}
+    design:
+      columns: '1'
 ---